reimertz/ixd-Prototyping-in-Interaction-Design/design-processes/index.md

 ### The interview
-It was interesting, the designers spent some time discussing the value of security and how that was their clients(the swedish government) highest priority.
-I asked them about the amount if visible faces on the passport and asked if swedish people are more egocentric than others, they said maybe.

-We also talked about how it was designed to be usable for blind people, with destinct
+It was interesting, the designers spent some time discussing the value of security and how that was their clients(the Swedish government) highest priority.
+I asked them about the amount if visible faces on the passport and asked if Swedish people are more egocentric than others, they said maybe.
+They mentioned that they spent some time making it usable for people with disabilities, such as blind people with the help of making the most important page out of very distinct plastic.

+The researcher asked a about the designing process and what specific methods they used when the redesigned the passport, they couldn't name any specific method, but the said that they iterated a a lot on different ideas and brainstormed.

+That was basically it.